 Tinned fish such as tuna or salmon makes a healthy snack whether on its own or with wholegrain crackers.
 Choose fish in spring water with no added salt.

 A slice of fruit toast can be a healthy sweet snack that contains fibre.
-Enjoy it alone or with ricotta or low fat cream cheese.
+Enjoy it alone or with ricotta or cream cheese.

 Not all snacks are created equal!